JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-cryptography/spring-boot-cryptography-asn1/readme.md

   and structured and tagged types is DERObject.

 ### Dealing with Tagging
+- if an object is implicitly tagged, the actual tag the object is meant to have is implicit from the context in which its encoding appears.

 ### Defining Your Own Objects
+- The first thing you can notice is the presence of tagging.

 ### Analyzing an Unknown Encoded Object